rcl-ssl/docs/httpautorenew/windows.md

 ## Configuring the Web Servers

-Please follow the links below to configure your web server:
+After, you have installed the Windows Service and renewed certificates have been downloaded to your specified folder.Please follow the links below to configure your web server to use the certificates :

 - [Installing SSL/TLS Certificates in Apache Server](../installations/apache)
 - [Installing SSL/TLS Certificates in Apache Tomcat](../installations/apache-tomcat)